St Mary's Island Youth Club

 The Club is run by a small number of CRB checked volunteers of all ages and always seeking further volunteers.
 If you would like to give something back to the community, please call David Taylor on 893447.

-There was an attempt to re-open the Youth Club at the beginning of 2016 but due to lack of regular volunteers this was not possible.
-The Club is dependent on getting enough regular volunteers who can give one Friday night a month from 6.30 pm to 9.15 pm to add to the existing volunteer list.
+The Youth Club is dependent on getting enough regular volunteers who can give one Friday night a month from 6.30 pm to 9.15 pm to add to the existing volunteer list.
 With new volunteers and a new Club Leader, Rodney Parr, the Club re-opened on the 16th September 2016.
 Rodney is committed to maintaining the success of the Club for the immediate future and beyond.
-A "Street Dance" evening and a Shoe Box Appeal, through Medway Sunlight Rotary, for "Children in Need" took place in November 2016.
+A “Street Dance” evening and a Shoe Box Appeal, through Medway Sunlight Rotary, for “Children in Need” took place in November 2016.
 More recent events include Nerf Gun Wars, Circus Skills and Cheerleading and a lot more is planned for the future.
 Since the Club has re-opened it has raised almost £100 for Children in Need and more recently over £120 for Red Nose Day.
 If you would like to try a taster session then you can go along on one of the dates below; you would be most welcome.

-In addition to financial assistance from the Trust, the Club has received funding from Ward Councillors and a possible grant is pending from "Street Cops" fund through the local PCSO.
+In addition to financial assistance from the Trust, the Club has received funding from Ward Councillors and a grant from “Street Cops” fund through the local PCSO.

 Volunteers are required to help to set-up equipment and keep a watching brief or they can get involved if they wish.
 If you can give some time to support the Club please call David Taylor on 01634 893447 or email email@example.com.